RedaMez/Bird-Recognition/README.md

 [![](./res/home-bird.png)](res/home-bird.png)

-This is a Machine Learning project, built to work on a RaspberryPi with a camera placed in a birdhouse.
+Bird Recognition is a Machine Learning project, built to work on a RaspberryPi with a camera placed in a birdhouse.
 The program take continuous photos to classify the different birds coming in the birdhouse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>